WELCOME TO BOONAH SOCCER CLUB

 - Withdrawal in week 2 and week 3, players will receive a 50% refund

 - After and including week 4, no refund will be given.

 A Junior Sports Association survives on the efforts of its volunteers.
 We are always looking for more people to help as the cliché really is true: Many hands do make light work!

-Please visit our Volunteering page for more information to see where you can help or contact our Volunteer Coordinator, Shane Birch, at [email protected] or call 0429 120 687.
+Please visit our Volunteering page for more information to see where you can help or contact Shane Birch, at [email protected] or call 0429 120 687.
 The club will send out requests for volunteers for various events throughout the season via email.

 ONLINE PLAYER MANAGEMENT SYSTEM

 Players can log in to the online registration system to pay fees or to update details at anytime throughout the season: